KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

      Data source details.

-The detail page of each data source (on the right side as shown in the figures above) includes the following properties:

-Label
+Requested information to create a datasource:

-  Mandatory identifier of the data source.
+**Name**, identifier of the data source.
-Description
-  Description of the data source.
-Dialect
-  The dialect used to access the database.
+**Dialect**, used to access the database.
 Supported dialects are:

       .. table:: Certified Data Sources
          :widths: auto